 Of course, there are fictional stories about explicitly LGBTQ characters or social issues out there too: Shimanami Tasogare by Yuhki Kamatani, Omoi no Kakera (Fragments of Love) by Jin Takemiya, Ao no Flag (Blue Flag) by Kaito, Bokura no Shikisai (Our Colors) by Gengoroh Tagame, etc. Some are by out authors like lesbian Takemiya or nonbinary Kamatani, while some aren’t.
 It’s best not to assume a creator is straight or cis because many keep their personal lives private.
 Still, it’s important to celebrate publicly out authors and we’d love to see more of their art here in the US.
 Their lived experience often informs their stories, which presents Japanese perspectives we are in need of.
 Also, contrary to popular belief, LGBTQ authors do create BL and yuri and those are just as important.

 Classic shoujo is finally getting some mainstream attention.
 The Rose of Versailles manga has been in license limbo with Udon Entertainment for years, possibly because the director of publishing Matt Moylan who supports “Comicsgate” derides what he considers “faux diversity” of prioritizing marginalized people.
 Alternatively the manga will eventually come out in English and we’ll have to decide if having The Rose of Versailles is worth supporting him.
-In the meantime we have Claudine, one of the many manga from the 1970s that explored gender and sexuality, which developed the genres of yuri and BL with works like Shiroi Heya no Futari.
-Some have anime adaptations too that could use licensing, like Dear Brother or Kaze to Ki no Uta.
+In the meantime we have Claudine, one of the many manga from the 1970s that explored gender and sexuality, which developed the genres of yuri and BL with works like Shiroi Heya no Futari (Our White Room).
+Some have anime adaptations too that could use licensing, like Onii-sama E (Dear Brother) or Kaze to Ki no Uta.
 As long as the classic releases we have are supported, the more likely others are.
 Maybe even some old licenses could be rescued, like Banana Fish or From Eroica With Love by Yasuko Aoike.